harleo/iOSPriSec/README.md

   9.1 Search Engine

 #### 1. Introduction
 Nowadays words like privacy and security have been getting more relevant as ever before.
-This means that taking additional steps on how your device interacts and handles data with third parties is very important.
+This means that taking additional steps on how your devices interact and handle data with third parties is very important.

-Your device (and third parties) you use generate a large digital footprint every day, which you might not even know about.
-I believe that data should be yours.
+The devices—and third parties—you use, generate a large digital footprint of you every day, which you might be unaware of.
+Since that data belongs to you, I believe it should be yours.

 Being naturally curious I've been tweaking settings on essentially every device I own.
 While I've been doing this for years for family and friends, I was under the assumption that everybody else was doing this.
 But I was wrong.
 The problem that I've been observing is that most of the people don't even give a second thought about going into the settings, they just want to use the device.
 What is shocking, is that even people in computer science related fields are subject to not tweaking settings while they should be doing it.

-So I decided to do a short writeup to help you take the necessary steps on iOS (as much as you can do on a 'frontend level').
+So I decided to do a short writeup to help you take the necessary steps on iOS (as much as you can do with the options that are provided).

 #### 2. Apple ID
 When opening the settings app on iOS, you should see your name associated with the Apple ID of your device at the very top of the list.
-Tap on it and you should also see the email associated with it, as well as a vide variety of settings regarding your account.
+Tap on it and you should also see the email associated with it, as well as a wide variety of options regarding your account.

 ##### 2.1 Name, Phone Numbers, Email
 Choosing whether to put your real or fake name here is a controversial topic in of itself.
-If you happen to use any additional Apple services connected to this Apple ID, your name will obviously be associated with it.
+If you happen to use any additional Apple services connected to this Apple ID, your name will obviously be associated with them.

 Under the 'SUBSCRIPTIONS' section disable 'Announcements' and 'Apps, music, films and more'.
 This will help you get rid of marketing emails associated with the email addresses under the 'CONTACTABLE AT' section.